 The proposal must include a cover page.
-This cover page verifies the members of the thesis committee, and also verifies that the committee supports the proposal.
-This cover page must also include the signature of the Department Chair or HUT Liaison.
+This cover page verifies that the entire committee has read and approved the proposal.
+This cover page must also include the signature of the HUT Faculty Liaison.
 Templates and examples of the thesis proposal cover page can be found here.